World of Tanks: HEAT Agent Roles Explained – Defenders to Marksmen

 • What good Defender play looks like: entering first, not deepest; forcing enemies to shoot you while your team gains angle control.

-Assaults explained: speed is only valuable if it arrives on time
+Assaults: speed only matters if it arrives on time

-Because HEAT agents can command more than one specialized tank, Assault players should think less about raw speed and more about entry pattern.
-One vehicle should help you open the flank.
-The other should help you continue pressure once the target survives the first hit or the lane collapses.
-The worst Assault setups are the ones that can reach a fight fast but cannot live there for even a few seconds.
+Because every Agent commands two specialized tanks, Assault players should think about entry pattern more than raw speed.
+One vehicle should open the flank; the other should continue pressure once the target survives the first hit or the lane collapses.
+The worst Assault setups reach a fight fast but cannot live there for even a few seconds.

 • Best use case: rotating between lanes, collapsing on weakened enemies, punishing exposed Marksmen.